Alpha-Blend-Interactive/docs/docs/official/legal/tos.md

 §5.3 You are not allowed to steal other peoples creations this includes but is not limited to "ripping content" from any game or website including ChilloutVR.

+§5.3.1 You may never extract other peoples belongings from our games and networks.
+This includes but is not limited to audio files, assets, avatar and world bundles, textures and more.

 §5.4 By uploading content you certify that you have the full rights to use the content on our platform.

 §5.5 You will be responsible for any legal action taken.

-§5.6 With uploading content to our platform, you grant us a revocable license to use your content for all business purposes.
-Your content will still be yours, with deleting it from our platform the license will be revoked and we will not continue to use it and make it unaccessible for all platform members.
+§5.6 By uploading content to our platform, you allow us to use, store, and process your files and content.
+You also give us permission to use your content for marketing purposes (e.g. showing off in trailers, videos, streams).

-§5.7 We comply with all DMCA claims or any other form of copyright claims.
-In case of a copyright claim, your content will be removed and your account will receive a warning.
+§5.7 We will comply with all legal organizations and legal rights management organizations.
+Content that is known and proven to be stolen or used without permission will be removed without further notice.

 §5.8 Your content must not contain any kind of malicious components including but not limited to "crashers".